Tips to working in retirement

 - Work because you want to, not because you have to.
 I would argue that if you are working because you have to then you may not be retired from the perspective that it should be about freedom and independence.
 There’s nothing wrong with working for money but there’s a difference between needing the money to put food on the table versus wanting the money to go on a nice vacation in retirement.

 - Find work that you enjoy and is fun.
-That's what retirement should be about.
-You've heard it before, it you love the work that you do, then it may not feel like work.
+That’s what retirement should be about.
+You’ve heard it before, if you love the work that you do, then it may not feel like work.

 - Don’t assume what you did for work before retirement is what you should do after retirement.
 Remember, retirement can be anything you want it to be.
 You simply need to figure out what you want it to be.
 That might include aspects of what you did for work before retirement but then again, it might not.

-- Can you do what you are doing but just part time?
-For many people, they like their jobs but would like it more if it was just part time.
-If that's how you feel, maybe see if there is an opportunity to phase out of work towards retirement by simply doing what you are doing but just less.
+- Can you do what you are doing but just part-time?
+For many people, they like their jobs but would like it more if it was just part-time.
+If that’s how you feel, maybe see if there is an opportunity to phase out of work towards retirement by simply doing what you are doing but just less.

-- If you left work today, what about work might you miss?
+- If you left work today, what about work that might you miss?
 Some people hate their jobs, hate their boss, and hate the people they work with.
 Most people hate aspects of their work but also love aspects of their work.
 I think this is a great question to help you understand what you like or even love about work.
 When you recognize these things, they may help you determine the kind of work you should do in retirement.
 For example, if you will miss the people, then maybe that provides a clue that what you do in retirement should include people.

-Thanks Christy for posing such a great question!
+Thanks, Christy for posing such a great question!